Adamska1008/mycot/README.md

   --range RANGE         Range of the problems to be tested
 ```

-For example, run `python main.py --solver zero_shot --dataset AddSub` will run the zero-shot solver(which use prompt "let's think step by step") on AddSub dataset.
+For example, run `python main.py --solver zero_shot --dataset AddSub` will execute the zero-shot solver(using prompt "let's think step by step") on the AddSub dataset.

 ### Run Multi-Tests at the same time

 The `solver` and `dataset` arguments accept multiple inputs.
-If you give so, the script will make a cartesian product on the two list and run all the tests with multi-thread.
+If you provide so, the script will create a cartesian product of the two lists and run all tests concurrently.
 The output will be stored to `./logs/${solver}_${dataset}.log`.
-For example, run with
+For example, running

 ```sh
 python main.py --solver zero_shot plan_and_solve --dataset AddSub AQuA
 ```

-will run four threads, which are
+will initiate four threads, which are

 ```
 (zero_shot, AddSub)